You've Planned the Wedding. But Who's Actually Running It on the Day?

 Ceremony Cue Sheet

-The processional is the single highest-stress moment of the day — and free timelines reduce it to one line: "Processional 4:00 PM."
+The processional is the highest-stress moment of the day — and every free timeline reduces it to one line: "Processional 4:00 PM."
+That's like listing "Dinner" without a recipe.
 The cue sheet details the exact order of entry, spacing between walkers, music cue points, who signals the officiant, and what happens if the ring bearer decides to sit down mid-aisle.
 Your coordinator holds this sheet and runs the ceremony entrance like a stage manager, not a spectator.

 Reception Flow Planner

-Cocktail hour, dinner service, toasts, cake cutting, first dance, bouquet toss, last dance — the reception has more moving parts than the ceremony.
-The flow planner maps every transition, flags the vendor cues for each moment (when the DJ needs to announce, when the caterer needs to plate, when the photographer needs to reposition), and includes buffer time for the inevitable overruns.
+The gaps between reception events — the ten minutes after cocktail hour when guests don't know where to sit, the awkward pause before toasts, the moment the caterer needs to plate but speeches are running long — are where weddings lose momentum and couples lose their minds.
+This planner maps every transition, flags the vendor cues for each moment (when the DJ needs to announce, when the caterer needs to plate, when the photographer needs to reposition), and includes buffer time for the inevitable overruns.

 Emergency Response Scripts

-This is what separates a coordination kit from a timeline template.
-Actual word-for-word scripts your coordinator can use when the schedule slips, a vendor is late, the weather forces a venue change, or a family situation requires discreet management.
-Includes decision trees for the rain call (when to move indoors vs. wait it out), the late vendor protocol (what to say, who to call, how to restructure the timeline), and the "do not disturb the couple unless" framework so you can actually enjoy your own wedding.
+Twenty-nine percent of wedding insurance claims are for vendor no-shows or lateness — not weather, not cancellations, but vendors simply not arriving.
+This section has word-for-word scripts your coordinator can use when the schedule slips, a vendor is late, the weather forces a venue change, or a family situation requires discreet management.
+Includes decision trees for the rain call (when to move indoors vs. wait it out), the late vendor protocol (who to call, what to say, how to restructure the timeline on the fly), and the "do not disturb the couple unless" framework.
+Because "something will go wrong" isn't pessimism — it's what every professional coordinator plans for.

 Delegation Packet — The "Hand It to Your Friend" Section

-This is the section you physically hand to whoever is coordinating your day.
-It tells them exactly what their responsibilities are, gives them authority boundaries (what decisions they can make without asking you, and what truly requires your input), and includes a "Do Not Disturb the Couple Unless..." list that protects your experience as a guest at your own wedding.
-Your friend goes from "I'll try to help" to "I have a system and I know my role."
+Your friend wants to help.
+That's not the question.
+The question is whether she spends your wedding morning anxiously texting you questions — "The DJ is asking about sound check, what do I say?" — or whether she opens a packet that already has the answer.
+This section is designed to be physically handed to whoever is coordinating your day.
+It defines their responsibilities, gives them authority boundaries (what decisions they can make without asking you, and what truly requires your input), and includes a "Do Not Disturb the Couple Unless..." list.
+She goes from "I'll try to help" to "I have a system and I know my role" — and she still gets to enjoy the reception afterward.

 Bridesmaid & Groomsmen Duty Cards

-Printable cards with specific, time-bound duties for each member of the wedding party — not vague "be helpful" instructions, but concrete tasks like "arrive at venue by 2:30pm," "distribute buttonholes to groomsmen at 3:15pm," and "hold bride's phone and emergency kit during ceremony."
-Eliminates the "what should I be doing right now?" confusion that leads to last-minute chaos.
+The question every wedding party member silently asks: "What should I be doing right now?"
+These are printable cards with specific, time-bound duties — not vague "be helpful" instructions, but concrete tasks like "arrive at venue by 2:30pm," "distribute buttonholes to groomsmen at 3:15pm," and "hold bride's phone and emergency kit during ceremony."
+When everybody knows their role, nobody is standing around waiting to be told.

 Wedding Day Emergency Kit Checklist

-The physical items you need in a bag on the day: safety pins, sewing kit, stain remover, pain relief, phone chargers, tissues, and two dozen other items that solve the small crises that derail the big moments.
+Safety pins, sewing kit, stain remover, pain relief, phone chargers, tissues, and two dozen other items that solve the small crises that derail the big moments.
 Separate lists for the bride's kit and the groom's kit, with a "day-of bag" packing checklist so nothing gets left behind.
+Because the broken bustle, the missing cufflink, and the mascara stain on the veil are never problems until they're the only problem anyone can think about.

 Who This Is For